What are amino acids?

 - Endometriosis

-- Infection with Helicobacter pylori (causing peptic ulcer, stomach cancer)
+- Infection with Helicobacter pylori (causer of peptic ulcer, stomach cancer)

 - Arthritis